-For this test you need a real carbon pile load.
+For this test you need a car battery tester.
 Test your battery with a CCA rating of one and a half and observe if the battery holds 9.6 volts for 15 seconds.
 When performing the test, make sure the battery is fully charged.

 5. Power probe

 If you do not have a voltmeter, you can check a car battery with a performance certificate.
 The power measurement probe has a tip, which you tap on the positive battery pole and the negative pole on the -ve of the power measurement probe.
 A good battery should have a reading between 12.2 and 12.9 volts.

 Make sure that you have turned off the ignition and all accessories that use the battery are turned off.
 This is not the best way to measure since it is much better to test under load.

 The ammeter is used to check the incoming and outgoing charge of the battery.
 The ammeter tells you whether your battery is fully charged by the alternator.
 If the incoming charge is full, your battery is OK.

 The hydrometer is used to check the degree of acidity in the battery plates.
 If the acid is weak, the battery is working properly.
 For best results, buy a hydrometer with a thermometer.
 You will find some models that adjust themselves, while some come with a conversion table.